Romeo and Juliet: 21st-century theatre

 A production of the play starring Tom Holland and Francesca Amewudah-Rivers ran at Duke of York's Theatre in London's West End from 11 May 2024 for a 12-week limited run.
 The production was directed by Jamie Lloyd.

 A production of the play starring Kit Connor and Rachel Zegler opened on Broadway in Fall 2024.
 The production featured music by Jack Antonoff, direction by Sam Gold, and movement by Sonya Tayeh.
-The production achieved the youngest ticket buying audience in Broadway history and received a Drama League Award nomination for Best Revival of a Play, along with Connor receiving a nomination for Distinguished Performance.
-It also received an Outer Critics Circle Award nomination for Best Revival of a Play, along with Connor receiving a nomination for Outstanding Lead Performer in a Broadway Play.
+The production achieved the youngest ticket buying audience in Broadway history and received a Drama League Awards nomination for Best Revival of a Play, along with Connor receiving a nomination for Distinguished Performance.
+It also received an Outer Critics Circle Awards nomination for Best Revival of a Play, along with Connor receiving a nomination for Outstanding Lead Performer in a Broadway Play.
 The play received a Tony Awards nomination for Best Revival of a Play, the first Tony nomination for a revival of this play in history.